-A burdock plant - have you ever brushed against one?
-I have plenty of times, and there's nothing more annoying than picking off those burs from a sweater or your socks.
-But did you know that the common burdock is also valuable for food and for medicine?
+A burdock plant - ever brushed against one?
+I have plenty of times, and there's nothing more annoying than picking those pesky stick-tights from a sweater or your socks.
+But the common burdock is also valuable for food and for medicine.
 Here are some of the benefits of burdock you may not be aware of.

-It is commonly considered a weed that prefers disturbed, tread-upon soil and frequently shows up in backyards, vacant lots, railroad tracks and other common, sometimes abandoned areas.
+It is commonly considered a weed that prefers disturbed, tread-upon soil.
+The plant frequently shows up in backyards, vacant lots, railroad tracks and other common, sometimes abandoned areas.

 But the burdock is actually an escaped domestic vegetable grown widely in Japan and known there as "gobo."

-Also, while some give credit to aliens, it is actually the burs from the humble burdock that inspired inventor George de Mestral to create Velcro.
+And while some give credit to aliens for giving us Velcro, it is actually the burs from the humble burdock that inspired inventor George de Mestral to create it.

 The burdock plant is a large weed with giant, sometimes two-foot-long, wedge-shaped leaves that are heart-shaped at the stem, and purple flowers that dry and turn into burs that cling to clothes and socks, and making life miserable for anyone who has the misfortune to get too close.